Here are the main highlights:

 OBD2 Error Codes: P0171, P0174, P0200

 Car engines have one fuel injector per cylinder.
-As their name suggests, fuel injectors “inject” fuel into the combustion chamber, igniting it to create power.
+As their name suggests, fuel injectors “inject” fuel into the combustion chamber, igniting it to produce power.

 If one of your fuel injectors fails or clogs, the engine may misfire, meaning a cylinder was skipped because ignition did not occur.
-This can cause engine RPMs to fluctuate at idle or while accelerating, most noticeably with the latter.
+This can cause engine RPMs to fluctuate at idle or while accelerating, most perceptibly with the latter-mentioned.

 2. Faulty Throttle Position Sensor